Do You Want More?!!!??!

-Do You Want More?!!!??! is the second studio album by American hip hop band The Roots, released January 17, 1995 on DGC Records.
+Do You Want More?!!!??! is the second studio album by American hip hop band The Roots, released January 17, 1995, on DGC Records.
 The band's major label-debut, it was released two years after their independent debut album, Organix (1993).
-Do You Want More?!!!??! has been considered by critics as a classic of hip hop jazz.
+Do You Want More?!!!??! has been considered by critics as a classic of jazz rap.
 In 1998, the album was selected as one of The Source's 100 Best Rap Albums.
 On November 2, 2015, twenty years after its release, the album was certified Gold by the Recording Industry Association of America for shipments of 500,000 units in the United States.
 The master tapes for the album, including some unreleased tracks, were destroyed in the 2008 Universal Studios fire.